 You will need to complete a minimum of 315 hours of industry placement over the two-year duration of the course.

-Five GCSEs at grade 4 or above, including English Language, Mathematics and Double Science (or Triple Science) or Level 2 in Science with a distinction, alongside GCSE grade 4 or above in English Language and Mathematics.
-Alternatively Level 2 in Health and Social Care with a grade B or distinction, alongside GCSE grade 4 or above in Science, Mathematics and English.
+Five GCSEs at grade 4 or above including Mathematics and a grade 5 in English Language and Double or Triple Science or Level 2 in Science with a distinction, alongside GCSE grade 4 or above in English Language and Mathematics.
+Alternatively Level 2 in Health and Social Care with a grade B or Distinction, alongside GCSE grade 4 or above in Science, Mathematics and English.

 On this brand new T Level course at HSDC South Downs, you will study the following core units: